Robot8A/task-integration/README.md

 **Implementation details:**
 See section `3.
 Profiling projects per Geary’s C category`.

+### Manual Inspection of Project Heatmaps
 #### Table 2.
 Counting and characterizing the sample of projects exhibiting negative spatial autocorrelation (C > 1) according to whether different mapping styles are identified through inspection (n=78)
 ![Counting and characterizing the sample of projects exhibiting negative spatial autocorrelation (C > 1) according to whether different mapping styles are identified through inspection (n=78)](https://github.com/Robot8A/task-integration/raw/main/images/GearyTable.jpg)

+The final table in Section 5.3 is based on the manual inspection of a sample of project heatmaps.

+The list of these projects and their characteristics can be found in the spreadsheet [View `sampleGeary.xlsx`](https://github.com/Robot8A/task-integration/blob/main/Data%20Analysis/sampleGeary.xlsx).
+In this spreadsheet:

+- The **"atlas"** column shows the project heatmap identifier, which can be found in the [View `Project heatmaps`](https://github.com/Robot8A/task-integration/blob/main/atlas/) folder.
+- The **"Different style"** column identifies the category resulting from the manual inspection.

+A second tab of the spreadsheet contains the medians of variables relevant to the identified project categories.

 ---